SCORING EXPLOSION: Central Clarion Puts Up 86 Points in Win; Keystone's Youth Excels in 67-15 Victory; Wagner and Co. at it Again for Redbank in 65-6 Triumph

 Corcetti also had a breakout game, going 12 of 14 for 214 yards and one touchdown to Drew Keth, who caught six passes for 100 yards.

-Senior Rayce Weaver also went over 100 yards on the ground and Henry added 71 yards and three touchdown.
+Senior Rayce Weaver also went over 100 yards on the ground and Henry added 71 yards and three touchdowns.

 Keystone (1-4) had 561 yards of offense.